We consider applications for any full-time postgraduate course at Cambridge

 If anyone is interested in the possibility of using the Wolfson Court Nursery they should contact the Postgraduate Administrator in the first instance.
 Grants are available to Students to meet half the cost of childcare for their children and, in cases of severe need, larger grants may be made for this purpose.
 Students wishing to avail themselves of such grants should download the relevant form from the Student Services pages of the College website.

-St John's College is a member of the ANUK National Code of Standards for larger student developments (educational establishments).
-More information on this can be found here: http://www.nationalcode.org/
+St John's College is a member of the ANUK National Code of Standards for larger student developments (educational establishments): more information.

 All hostels are within 2 miles of the main College buildings and the city centre, and most are within ¼ mile of the College.
 The accommodation offered in the hostels comprises a single room in a converted or purpose-built house.
 All hostels have shared kitchen and bathroom facilities, and telephone.
 All hostels have washing and drying machines, and further machines are available in the College.
 Each hostel houses between 4 and 15 postgraduate students.